Hizitok/CS1501team_work/Desktop/cpp/BigWork_1/ForGit/Readme.md

 # MIKU's ShopSystem Readme.md
 - Manager : Sun Jianyao
 - Chief Coding : Hu Zhengtao
 - Coding ：Zhou JiaChen
 - This program is for the final work of C++ learning courses.
 #### Thanks
-    Thanks to Mr Zhou's persistent work, he give us the first version and framework of the program Thanks to Mr Hu's reconstruction for coding,
+    Thanks to Mr.Zhou's persistent work, he give us the first version and framework of the program Thanks to Mr.Hu's for his reconstruction of coding, and he write this readme.md Thanks to Mr.Sun for his writing lab report
 #### Why it is named after Hatsune Miku?
 When the first vision completed, Mr. Sun Jianyao came to my Domitory and ask for a name for it.
 Then he saw a Miku doll( called Fuwafuwa, short as Fufu ) and a Miku model, then, he point at it and happliy said, let us name our project after this cute doll